 So what should you be looking to do for these shopping days?
 How can brands and display advertisers make the most of these key e-commerce dates?
 Here are three ways to give your holiday revenues a boost.

 Plan your display advertising

-Your pre-Christmas display campaigns should always have fantastic, festive designs and be converting views into conversions, but for the big sales days you need to be different.
-You also really need to highlight that you’re taking part!
+Your pre-Christmas display campaigns should always have fantastic, remarkable designs and be converting views into conversions, but for the big sales days you need to be different!
+You really need to highlight that you’re taking part!

-Having your brand attached to the specific day.
+Have your brand attached to the specific days.
 Do this and as soon as someone sees the words ‘Black and ‘Friday together, they know there are going to be exclusive, one-time offers on products that they just might be interested in.
 Take advantage of this by making sure it’s present on your scheduled ads in the days leading up to the event.

 Show your spectacular offers!

 It’s no good just saying you’re having a key shopping day sale, you need to back it up with amazing discounts and offers.
 Look at what your competitors are doing, and try to beat them.
 Stand out from the hundreds of thousands of other e-shops by making offers your audience can’t refuse.
 As long as you’re still making a bit of profit too, of course.

 Think like Alibaba!
 These dates are the biggest shopping days of the year, and they keep getting bigger!
 Use your banner ads to generate hype.
 Look at your biggest, most desired items, and maybe tease that they will be on offer when the day comes.
 Apply dynamic creative campaigns to make your offerings hyper-relevant for viewers.

 You could even have silhouettes of these items, with a countdown to the day itself.
 Plus, use a CTA that contains a ‘notify me’ type of button, desperate viewers may give their details so you can send out a mailshot when the time comes.
 That way, they’re getting what they want, and you’re getting another potential conversion.